zhol0777/1.2og_pcb_clone/README.md

 ## todo

-1. fill out BOM?
+1. fill out BOM real good
-1a. measure and source standoffs that are good enough and ultra low profile screws
+2. measure and source standoffs that are good enough and ultra low profile screws
-2. split main pcb and lightbar pcb separately so jlcpcb production files don't keep bothering each other
+3. split main pcb and lightbar pcb separately so jlcpcb production files don't keep bothering each other
-3. adjust placement of diodes
+4. adjust placement of ws2812 based on if it is too far to one side of the lightbar or the other.
-4. consider alternative to ws2812 2020
+5. consider alternative to ws2812 2020 for power consumption/cost reasons.
-5. consider pico ezmate or something instead of jst-ph + directly soldered cable
 6. prototype PCB and lightbar
 7. firmware (come on, this is basically automated at this point)
-8. verify this works with original lightbar
+8. ~~verify this works with original lightbar~~ see if you can jam jst s3b ph footprint on top of ezmate without pads touching